 Physical assaults

-Another risk that some carers may encounter are physical assaults from residents.
+Another risk that some carers may encounter is physical assaults from residents.
 As one example, carers working with someone suffering from Alzheimer’s disease may need to be aware of the potential for them to be aggressive or even violent if confused.

 Preventing injury and accidents as a carer